 How To Build An AI Chatbot: A Comprehensive Guide

 AI chatbots took the world by storm.
-After ChatGPT was released in 2022 and reached 180 million users in 2024, Google, Microsoft, and other tech giants struggled to release their own versions of conversational AI bots.
+After the spectacular success of ChatGPT, Google, Microsoft, and other tech giants rushed to release their own versions of conversational AI bots.

-Yet, ChatGPT and similar bots have at least one limitation when it comes to business use – they can’t provide specific and technical information that is either niche or not available to the public.
+Yet, all AI chatbots have one limitation when it comes to business use – they can’t provide specific and technical information that is either niche or not available to the public.

-In this article, we explain how to build an AI chatbot with custom knowledge base by using a case study of a construction company.
+In this article, we share our experience in AI chatbot development and explain how to build an AI chatbot with custom knowledge base by using a real-life case study.

 Let’s get started.